 This post contains affiliate links.
 This means if you make a purchase through one of my links, I may recieve a commission at no extra cost to you.
 See my full disclosure here.

-I love this DIY recipe for baby wipe solution!
+I love this DIY baby wipe solution!
 It is simple, inexpensive, soothing, moisturizing, smells great, and cleans up baby’s diaper messes easily.
 SO much nicer than disposable wipes.
 Not to mention the added benefit of being non-toxic for baby.
-When I get down to the last few wipes in my warmer, I make a new batch, which takes about 5 minutes.
+When I get down to the last few wipes in my warmer, I make a new batch, which only takes about 5 minutes.
 Here’s how!

 DIY Baby Wipe Solution